dart-archive/vm_service_drivers/README.md

 # vm_service_drivers

-Dart and Java libraries to access the VM Service Protocol, and code to generate both libraries from the markdown specification.
+This repository contains Dart and Java libraries to access the VM Service Protocol, and code to generate both libraries from the markdown specification.

 ## Usage and Info